TL;DR [you lazy script kiddie]

 I added a breakpoint at this offset (press F2), created a fake (empty) file named "arsenal2_game.exe" in the game's folder, and run the arsen2go.exe program again to check if these op codes actually deletes the fake exe file.

-When reverse-engineering programs, always emit an hypothesis about its way of working, and try to confirm it with a test: this will make your understanding of a program way more stronger and reliable.
+When reverse-engineering programs, always emit a hypothesis about its way of working, and try to confirm it with a test: this will make your understanding of a program way stronger and reliable.

 I then run the arsen2go.exe file, hit "Play demo" button, and... poof, back to windows, but this time, with 2 executables: arsenal2_game.exe and arsenal2_launcher.exe, along with a "trace.trc" file that seems to be a debugging log file